jbnetcat/PHP_Shell_Scripting/PHP_Shell_Scripting.md

     #!/usr/bin/php
     <?php
-    //Make an SSH connection to a remote host, use tcp port: 22 remote host
+    // Make an SSH connection to a remote host, use tcp port: 22

     $connection = ssh2_connect('10.10.43.107', 22);

  	 // setup Auth credentials, @ to suppress error messages

     @ssh2_auth_password($connection, 'User_Name', 'password');

     /* $do_copy contains an expression which employs the ssh2_scp_send function